|

 Fourth Hour Robotics Project |

-Due: Last day of class
+Due: Various dates, demonstrations on the last day of class

 Note: Work is to be done in three teams (formed in class).